Rain, road flooding as Tropical Storm Cristobal draws closer

 “It’s very efficient, very tropical rainfall,” National Hurricane Center Director Ken Graham said in a Facebook video.
 “It rains a whole bunch real quick.”

+Templet plans to stay on the island during the storm and said he hasn’t seen water levels this high since a 2012 hurricane.

+The Sewerage & Water Board of New Orleans said the city’s drainage system had limits and was old, so residents should avoid underpasses and low-lying areas where water can pool during inevitable street flooding.

-Squalls with tropical-force winds reached the mouth of the Mississippi River by Sunday morning and conditions were expected to deteriorate, the National Hurricane Center in Miami said.
-Cristobal’s maximum sustained winds remained at 50 mph (85 kph), and it was moving north at 12 mph (19 kph), centered around 75 miles (125 kilometers) south-southwest of the mouth of the Mississippi River.
+In Biloxi, Mississippi, a pier was almost submerged by Sunday morning.
+Squalls with tropical-force winds had reached the mouth of the Mississippi River and conditions were expected to deteriorate, the National Hurricane Center in Miami said.
+Cristobal’s maximum sustained winds remained at 50 mph (85 kph), and it was moving north at 12 mph (19 kph).

 But the storm already made its presence felt Saturday evening with a tornado that touched down near downtown Orlando, the National Weather Service said.
 The twister just missed a group of protesters at Lake Eola at around 7:30 p.m.
 There appeared to be no injuries, but tree limbs were knocked down, and there were reports of power outages.